peto59/keyboard_main_firmware/readme.md

 * **Bootmagic reset**: Hold down the key at (0,0) in the matrix (usually the top left key or Escape) and plug in the keyboard
 * **Physical reset button**: Briefly press the button on the back of the PCB - some may have pads you must short instead
 * **Keycode in layout**: Press the key mapped to `QK_BOOT` if it is available

+TODO:
+Convert keyboard layout to the real one.
+Use KLE->QMK https://qmk.fm/converter/